Skip to content

 • It’s easy for your staff.
 Employees can manage the system and configure new workflows and fees without code.
 It’s as simple as drag and drop.
 Your business evolves, fees are updated, permit requirements change—you need a solution that can change and grow with you without complex code or IT support needed.

 • It’s reliable.
-The Clariti <> ProjectDox integration is always up and running and always working.
+The Clariti Enterprise <> ProjectDox integration is always up and running and always working.
 You can make minor changes throughout the year without downtime.

 • It’s fast.
 The integration doesn’t slow down when the work piles up.
 And the transition between intake, processing, review, and approval is seamless.

 • It’s connected.
-You don’t need to migrate information from Avolve to Clariti or vice versa.
+You don’t need to migrate information from Avolve to Clariti Enterprise or vice versa.
 Your data is shared and updated in real time, so you can see exactly what’s happening in both systems.

 • It’s supportive.
 The integration automates even more administrative busywork to alleviate heavy, frustrating workloads.